 The majority of expats in Canada find work through insurance, catering, or production industries, and there tends to be good availability of office jobs for ex-pats.
 In the past, Canada has suffered from a deficit of skilled engineering candidates.
 For this reason, expats who work in the field of project management, process, and engineering are in higher demand.

 The unemployment rate in Canada, as of September 2009, was 8.4%.
 The country is currently experiencing a shortage of positions for students, but rises are being observed in the retail and wholesale trade sectors.

 It is worth noting that some expats are legally able to work in Canada without a work permit.
 A list of exempt occupations can be found at http://www.cic.gc.ca.
 The Government of Canada website also provides useful information on moving to Canada as a foreign worker http://www.workingincanada.gc.ca/content_pieces-eng.do?cid=1.

-Key facts every expat should know about Canada
+Key facts you should know about life in Canada

 - If you wish to apply for an immigration visa for living in Canada, make sure you plan well ahead; they can take up to three years to process.